kantale/OpenBio.eu/Documentation/README.md

 # Downloading a Workflow
 We have already seen that on every Tool/Data and on every Workflow there is a "DOWNLOAD" button.
 We have already used the ```BASH``` option in order to download a Tool/Data/Workflow as a standalone bash script.
 Here we will explore all the other options.

-## Dowload a Workflow in CWL format.
+## Download a Workflow in CWL format.
 CWL ([Common Workflow Language](https://www.commonwl.org/)) is one of the most known formats for workflow description.
 OpenBio exports workflows in CWL.
 To examine this ability, first let's create a workflow named ```parallel/1``` that has an input named ```parameter``` and an output named ```result```.
 The workflow will have the following steps:

 step: ```main_step```: